Hybrid nonlocality via atom photon interactions with and without impurities

 \section{Abstract}

-To obtain Bell statistics from hybrid systems composed of finite- and infinite-dimensional systems, we propose a hybrid measurement scheme, in which the continuous mode is measured using the generalized pseudospin operators, while the finite (two)-dimensional system is measured in the usual Pauli basis.
-Maximizing the Bell expression with these measurements leads to the violations of local realism which is referred to as \textit{hybrid nonlocality}.
-We demonstrate the utility of our strategy in a realistic setting of cavity quantum electrodynamics, where an atom interacts with a single mode of an electromagnetic field under the Jaynes-Cummings Hamiltonian.
+To obtain Bell statistics from \textit{hybrid systems} composed of finite- and infinite-dimensional systems, we propose a \textit{hybrid measurement} scheme, in which the continuous mode is measured using the generalized pseudospin operators, while the finite (two)-dimensional system is measured in the usual Pauli basis.
+Maximizing the Bell expression with these hybrid measurement settings leads to the violations of local realism {in hybrid system} which is referred to as \textit{hybrid nonlocality}.
+We demonstrate the utility of our strategy in a realistic setting of cavity quantum electrodynamics, where an atom interacts {resonantly} with a single mode of an electromagnetic field under the Jaynes-Cummings Hamiltonian.
 We dynamically compute the quenched averaged value of hybrid nonlocality in imperfect situations by incorporating disorder in the atom-cavity coupling strength.
 In the disordered case, we introduce two kinds of measurement scenarios to determine the Bell statistics -- in one situation, experimentalists can tune the optimal settings according to the interaction strength while such controlled power is absent in the other case.
-In contrast to the oscillatory behavior observed in the ordered case, the quenched averaged violation saturates to a finite value in some parameter regimes in the former case, thereby highlighting an advantage of disordered systems.
+In contrast to the oscillatory behavior observed in the ordered case, the quenched averaged violation saturates to a finite value in some parameter regimes in the former case.
 We also examine the connection between Wigner negativity and hybrid nonlocality.